manpen/stride_runner_domset/README.md

 ### Build it from sources
 Building from sources should be rather simple.
 The only dependency we need is a [recent Rust installation](https://www.rust-lang.org/learn/get-started).
+The installation of the toolchain is usually pretty easy and only require a single command.
 Afterwards simply run `cargo build --release` from within the source directory.
 This will produce a runner binary in the folder `target/release/runner`.
 That's it ... hopefully ;)

 ## Using the runner
 The runner always operates relative to the current working directory.